jwarkentin/node-monkey/doc/server.md

   * `disableLocalOutput<bool>`: When `true` and `attachConsole()` has been called all local console output will be silenced and logged output will only be visible in the browser console.
 Can be overridden on each individual call to `attachConsole()` (see [docs](nodemonkeyattachconsole)).

 * `client<object>`
   * `showCallerInfo<bool>`: When `true` all browser console output will show at least the file and line number where the call was made that logged the output.
+There is a generally negligible performance penalty (microseconds) for showing call traces.
+The only time it would matter is during rapid, continuous execution of a function that triggers a call trace.
   * `convertStyles<bool>`: Sometimes terminal output contains special codes that create colored output in the terminal.
 When true, this attempts to convert the terminal output styles to the equivalent browser console styles.

 * `ssh<object>`